 Background and History

-The Chain Cent was supposedly designed by Henry Voigt although facts are scarce.
+The Chain Cent was supposedly designed by Henry Voigt, although facts are scarce.
 As mandated by law, a visual representation of Liberty was portrayed on the obverse.
 The reverse featured a chain of fifteen links, representing each of the states in the Union at the time.
 The chain had been intended to indicate the strength of the Union, however some members of the public drew other connotations.
-Even in the late 18th century slavery was an issue in the United States, and the reverse design served as an unintended reminder of this.
+Even in the late 18th century slavery was an issue in the United States, and the reverse design served as an unintended reminder.
 The representation of Liberty on the obverse was also criticized for its execution and her demeanor.

 The four other varieties range from scarce to very scarce, but all are offered with some regularity.
-There are two entries in the Red Book (A Guide Book of United States Coins), one with the word AMERICA in full on the obverse while the other has it abbreviated to AMERI., which has been attributed by an engraving error when the first two words had been punched into the working die.
+There are two entries in the Red Book (A Guide Book of United States Coins), one with the word AMERICA in full on the obverse while the other has it abbreviated to AMERI., which has been attributed to an engraving error when the first two words had been punched into the working die.
 That particular reverse die was only used on S-1, while all other die combinations used the other reverse die.

 Finest Known and Values

 Despite the heavy circulation of these pieces, it appears that some were saved since a number of high-quality pieces exist.
 As can be expected, most of these have toned to various shades of brown, although an extremely small number of Chain Cents still show a limited amount of red coloration.
 For a copper coin over 200 years old, this certainly is nothing short of a miracle!